 High-quality, unique, original content is the key to success and it must be your main focus.
 SEO, quantity, sales conversions and other goals need to be reached without sacrificing quality.
 At its core, your blog is content and monetizing it is a form of content marketing, but your main goal should always be to serve your readers.
 When reviewing your content, always approach it as a reader.
 Would you find it helpful if you were looking for that information online?
 Would it stand out from other sites you found on your search?

 If you don’t have the time or talent to write all of the content on your blog, consider hiring a talented freelance ghostwriter.
 You’ll find many writers online to suit virtually any budget, although some may require more editing than others.
-You can use Google or LinkedIn to find qualified writers, or try sites like Freelancer or Fiverr.
+You can use Google or LinkedIn to find qualified writers, or try sites like Freelancer.
 Asking for recommendations in blogging groups (or even from another blogger who openly hires writers) can have the best results.
 You can also accept guest posts for your blog.

 What you CAN’T do, is steal content from other websites.
 You’ll be penalized by the search engines and could find yourself in legal trouble.
 The biggest benefit from researching competitor blogs isn’t copying ideas, it’s finding out what they haven’t covered adequately and filling that need with your own blog.
 If you want to be absolutely sure that you (or your guest writers) haven’t plagiarized content, you can use free tools like Small SEO Tools Plagiarism Checker.